Garth at Wynn

-Garth at Wynn was a concert residency by American country pop singer Garth Brooks at the Encore Theatre in Las Vegas.
+Garth at Wynn was a concert residency by American country pop singer Garth Brooks at the Encore Theatre on the Las Vegas Strip in Paradise, Nevada.
 It began on December 11, 2009 and featured acoustic concerts with Brooks and Trisha Yearwood on periodic weekends until January 4, 2014.
 The first multi-concert live performances by Brooks since 1998, the 187-show residency predominantly featured a set list designed to show Brooks' music influences.
 This prompted the release of Brooks' 2013 album, Blame It All on My Roots: Five Decades of Influences.

 Background

 Following his retirement from the music industry in 2002, Garth Brooks rarely performed outside occasional events, such as a series in Kansas City and benefit concerts in Los Angeles.
 Despite his original intention to remain officially retired until 2014, Brooks, along with wife Trisha Yearwood, received an offer from Steve Wynn to perform a residency show at his Encore Theatre in Las Vegas.
 Living in Oklahoma, Brooks agreed to perform on periodic weekends, provided the inclusion of a personal airplane for quick transportation to and from the venue.
 Over time, the concerts became more and more influence-based, consisting of a set list featuring Brooks covering his most influential songs of the past, with a brief appearance by Yearwood.

 Although nearly all concerts of the residency featured Brooks performing acoustically, the final four concerts included Brooks' entire band.
 This served as a transition for Brooks, going from a one-man acoustic show to his world tour, which began in September 2014.